VarunaveeMuruganandham/Customer-Care-Registry_IBM/README.md

 User: They can register for an account.
 After the login, they can create the complaint with a description of the problem they are facing.
 Each user will be assigned with an agent.
 They can view the status of their complaint.

 ![image](https://user-images.githubusercontent.com/77910582/202614135-c5c609b0-3c52-4856-a4ee-7fc45613ff21.png)

 SOFTWARE REQUIRED

-PYTHON
+PYTHON
-FLASK
+FLASK
-DOCKER
+DOCKER

 ![image](https://user-images.githubusercontent.com/77910582/202614240-3ff63d26-a833-4081-9927-af4070447487.png)

 TEAM MEMBERS

-VARUNAVEE M
+VARUNAVEE M
-SNEKA S
+SNEKA S
-SOWMIYA N
+SOWMIYA N
-SUJITHA S
+SUJITHA S

 ![image](https://user-images.githubusercontent.com/77910582/202614335-faefee54-ce32-4775-949c-c1fd43dd109a.png)
 ASSIGNMENT